xcir/libvmod-awsrest/README.rst

   Check if ``PKG_CONFIG_PATH`` has been set correctly before calling ``autogen.sh`` and ``configure``

-* If you catch signature error in several request
+* If you catch signature error in several request(URI-encoded)

   Please check that URI encoded.
   AWS signature v4 is require URI-encode. (ref: http://docs.aws.amazon.com/general/latest/gr/sigv4-create-canonical-request.html#d0e8062 )
-  This VMOD does not update be/req.url.
+  This VMOD does not automatically update update be/req.url.
   Because, can't detect URI-encoded or not.

   Sample(replace @ -> %40)::